orfeio/orfeio/rsafd.md

 Open Docker Desktop and run the command appropriate for your platform in the Docker Desktop Terminal window.

+{ .warning }
+If you receive a "Dead Kernel" message when attempting to load large datasets, you may need to adjust Docker Desktop's memory allocation.
+See the [Troubleshooting section](https://github.com/princetonuniversity/rsafd-docker#troubleshooting for more details.

 ### macOS
 ```
 docker run -p 8888:8888 -e JUPYTER_LINK_ONLY=1 -v "$HOME":/workspace/notebooks ghcr.io/princetonuniversity/rsafd-docker:latest